 After all, you don’t want two conflicting flavours fighting each other in your mouth.
 So, what does science have to say about this dilemma?
 And is there a perfect pairing for each type of wing flavour?
 In this article, we’ll give you everything you need to know about beer and wings.

 What’s the Actual Science Behind Craft Beer and Wings?

-It might feel silly to think about the food science behind craft beer and wing combination.
-However, it provides a lot of food for thought (sorry for the pun).
-For starters, let’s look at the common belief that beer helps cool off the spiciness factor in certain wings.
+It might feel silly to think about the food science behind craft beer and wing combinations.
+However, it provides much food for thought (sorry for the pun).
+For starters, let’s look at the common belief that beer helps cool off the spiciness factor in particular wings.

-However, as food scientist Nicole Garneau explains, this isn’t always the case.
+However, as food scientist Nicole Garneau explains, this isn’t always true.
 Certain bitter beers, like IPAs and sours, can make your wings spicier.
-This is because like spice, these beers also irritate your taste buds, making them more sensitive.
-But, keep in mind that this isn’t necessarily a bad thing.
+Like spice, these beers also irritate your taste buds, making them more sensitive.
+But keep in mind that this isn’t necessarily a bad thing.

-Certain beer types, like nitro milk stouts, or malty brown ales provide sweet flavours that fight against spiciness.
-So, if you’re worried about the spiciness, then grab a sweet beer instead of a bitter one.
+Certain beer types, like nitro milk stouts or malty brown ales, provide sweet flavours that fight against spiciness.
+So, if you’re worried about the spiciness, grab a sweet beer instead of a bitter one.